sscok/ancient-methylation/README.md

 ### Other analyses

-All the other analyses mentioned in the article are carried out via using the scripts inside the general_analysis.R file.
+All the other analyses described in the article were carried out via using the scripts inside the general_analysis.R file.

 For further information, please refer to the article.